endurabyte/nreq/README.md

 Using attributes, `NReq` lets you define and manage software artifacts such as requirements in your code.
 This stands in contrast to using an external tracking tool like Azure DevOps or Jira.

-Then, in code you can map the requirements to their implementing code.
+Then, in code you can map the requirements to the code that satifies them.
 Using your favorite test framework, you can run unit test that verify that the all requirements are met.
 Finally, you can export the artifacts as markdown.

 ## License